talhariaz3077/mais-202-coding-challenge/README.md

 # MAIS 202 - Application Coding Challenge

 Loans are an extremely powerful financial instrument; they have the potential to create opportunities and foster growth.
-To learn more about loans and what influence them, we have provided you with a csv file called *data.csv* that contains data about loans such as their interest rate, purpose, length, grade, and amount in a comma seperated format as shown below.
+To learn more about loans and what influence them, we have provided you with a csv file called *data.csv* that contains information about loans such as their interest rate, purpose, length, grade, and amount in a comma seperated format as shown below.

 <img width="645" alt="screen shot 2018-11-20 at 12 46 36 pm" src="https://user-images.githubusercontent.com/10730760/48796196-fc966b80-eccc-11e8-838e-720310b743c3.png">

+## Challenge Instructions

 Your challenge will be as follows: